adamcg123/budget-tracker/README.md

 ## Installation

-to run this app locally you clone it then open your terminal and first you npm init then npm i and you should be all set for npm start after that go to localhost in your browser
+to run this app locally you clone it then open your terminal and first you npm init then npm i and you should be all set for npm start after that go to localhost in your browser or you can go to the deployed link here: https://adams-budget-tracker.herokuapp.com/

 ## Usage